How to Be Happy-Go-Lucky (11 freaking tips)

 In Eckhart Tolle’s book ‘The Power of Now’, he writes about this very topic (of course, much more eloquently than I).

-For me, this starts with awareness and catching myself when I slip into past or present consciousness.
+This starts with awareness and catching yourself when you slip into past or present consciousness.

-Whenever I found myself slipping away from carefreeness, I realized the news was a common denominator.
+Anytime I find myself slipping away from carefreeness, I realize the news is usually a common denominator.
+It’s have you believe the world is literally on fire and all hope is lost.

 This can be hard to do — especially if your inner circle loves feasting on world affairs and political caviar.

-But as you know, the news tends to highlight the worst of the worst.
-It totally misrepresents humanity and life in general.
+But you know, the news always highlights the worst of the worst.
+We’re constantly misrepresenting humanity and life in general.
+I guess fear and survival sell better.

 3. Do More of What You Love